franciscoxavier04/pm-BIM/docs/system-admin-guide/authentication/scim/README.md

 ### Step 3.
 Choose an **Authentication method**.

-This is how the SCIM client authenticates at OpenProject.
-Please ensure that OAuth tokens include the **scim_v2** scope.

 There are three *Authentication method* options you can choose from:

 ####  a. **Static access token**